mlnotes2718/VSCode-dev-container/README.md

 - A default user `devuser` was created during the build.
 - We do not use the official miniconda docker image as we are trying to create an image similar to WSL for windows user.
 - The folder `dev` can be placed in any place user desired.
-- The docker filer and the shell scripts are created to connect the docker container with the folder dev.
+- The docker file and the shell scripts are created to connect the docker container with the folder dev.
 - Folder mapping (local): you can place the folder `dev` into any place such as `Downloads` or `Documents`.
-- Folder mapping (container): in the container, `dev` is mapped to `/home/devuser/workspace`.
+- Folder mapping (container): in the container, `dev` is mapped to `/home/devuser/workspace`

 ## Hardware